Licensing criteria for kōhanga reo

 Health and safety practices criterion 8

-Adults providing education and care are familiar with relevant emergency drills and carry these out with children on an at least three-monthly basis.
+Adults providing education and care are familiar with relevant emergency drills and carry out each type of drill with children (as appropriate) on an, at least, three-monthly basis.

 A record of emergency drills carried out and evidence of how evaluation of the drills has informed the annual review of the service’s emergency plan.